atreyasha/spp-explainability/docs/develop.md

             7.  think again about removing binarizer if it limits freedom of model too much

-        6.  **extra:** repeat grid-search with multiple random seeds -\> do this after all changes
+            8.  repeat grid-search with multiple random seeds -\> do this after all changes and run code multiple times to maximize GPU memory usage

-        7.  **extra:** use parallelized computations to fill up all GPU memory -\> would require reading-up on how to do this safely for a single GPU

-    3. Local explainability as a failsafe

-        1.  rename `explain_spp` to something related to globalk explainability and mimic model construction, since another script will be needed to conduct local explanations

-        2.  consider adding softmax to model forward if this is of any use

-        3.  in cases where global explainability cannot be deciphered, we can provide a failsafe of local explainability

-        4.  this can be done a per-sample basis with pattern and score specification -\> more likely to be useful on the test set

-    4. Extension to new data sets

-        1.  consider extending workflow to ATIS and/or SNIPS

-        2.  re-use preprocessing functions by sending them to utils and perhaps make them more general where possible

-        3.  both have some papers which could be cited to add some relevance
+    3. Generic changes

+        1.  fix up filenames later on to keep things consistent, eg.
+            `spp` vs. `regex_spp` vs. `spp_regex` etc.

+        2.  update all usages and consider adding different for SoPa++ and regex model usages

+        3.  clean out source code with newer and more efficient workflows, consistent variable namings and function definitions on-the-fly

+        4.  precisely type functions and classes on-the-fly -\> especially for explainability scripts

 ### Long-term

 1. Performance and explainability

+    1.  rename `explain_spp` to something related to global explainability and mimic model construction, since another script will be needed to conduct local explanations

-    1.  add check to ensure start, end and pad tokens don\'t occur adversarially inside sequence -\> `nltk.word_tokenize` already breaks these up
+    2.  add check to ensure start, end and pad tokens don\'t occur adversarially inside sequence -\> `nltk.word_tokenize` already breaks these up

-    2.  add predict function for both mimic and oracle model which does not need extra data to be loaded -\> can also accept stdin as unix pipe
+    3.  add predict function for both mimic and oracle model which does not need extra data to be loaded -\> can also accept stdin as unix pipe

-    3.  when comparing model performance with other studies, consider only lowercasing and not making unique the test set
+    4.  when comparing model performance with other studies, consider only lowercasing and not making unique the test set

-    4.  check if packed sequences could be incoporated into model
+    5.  check if packed sequences could be incoporated into model

 2. Re-check potential pitfalls